joshrosie/re-seater/REPRO.md

 ## 📂 Download & Prepare Datasets

-Place your datasets in the `XXXX/` directory.
+Download the books data linked in the original readme, then make sure you update the ''datafile_par_path'' in config\const.py to point to that directory.

 ### Example Dataset
 ```bash